gbbr/memstats/README.md

 ### Usage

-To run statistics in your program, include the package and put `go memstats.Serve()` at the top of the main file and memory profiling information will be exposed via websockets.
+To monitoring in your application:
+* Import the package and add the line `go memstats.Serve()` into your code.
+* Run you server or application.
+Now, memory profiling information is available via websockets.
-To enable the webviewer run `memstats` in the command line.
+* Run the provided web server by executing `memstats` in the command line.

 For more configuration options and API, see the [documentation](http://godoc.org/github.com/gbbr/memstats).